grafana/jsonnet-libs/apache-mesos-mixin/README.md

 }
 ```

-In order for the selectors to properly work for master and agent logs ingested into your logs datasource, please also include the matching `job`, `mesos_master`, and `mesos_agent` labels onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.
+In order for the selectors to properly work for master and agent logs ingested into your logs datasource, please also include the matching `job`, and `mesos_cluster` labels onto the [scrape_configs](https://grafana.com/docs/loki/latest/clients/promtail/configuration/#scrape_configs) as to match the labels for ingested metrics.

 ```yaml
 scrape_configs: